alpinelinux/aports/CODINGSTYLE.md

 * Always quote variables, command substitutions or shell meta characters when used in strings.
 Prefer `"$var"/foo/bar` over `"$var/foo/bar"`.
 * Never quote literal integers.
+* Double quotes should be used, unless preventing variable interpolation is necessary.

 ## Features